 Retro games have come back into fashion.
 Parents play them with children and they are fun and easy to play on home computer, consoles and especially on your phone.
 They are a great way to start learning how to make digital games.

 This book will help you create a game in a step by step way adding different game features along the way.
-It is inspired by and guided by some great free tutorials that are out there on various websites.
-Particularly the work of Richard Davey at Phaser, and Belen A at Mozilla.
-A full list is included at the appendix.
+It is inspired by and guided by some great tutorials that are out there on various websites.
+Particularly the work of Richard Davey at Phaser, end3r, Belen Albeza and Chris Mills at Mozilla and Thomas Palef at lessmilk.com.

-But this book has clear limits.
+This book has limits!
 It's a short book that you can progress through quickly.
 Here are some of the things that we don't cover;

 There are some great games out there made with Phaser which we can look to for some inspiration.
 Here are a few of our favourites.